HowToBasic

 HowToBasic is an Australian YouTube comedy channel, with over 17 million subscribers as of 2025.
 The creator of the videos neither speaks nor shows his face, thus remaining anonymous.
 The channel primarily features bizarre and destructive visual gags disguised as how-to tutorials.
-The channel first gained popularity in 2013.
+The channel started in 2011 and first gained popularity in 2013.

 As of October 2025, HowToBasic is the eighth biggest Australian YouTube channel.
 The channel's estimated net worth is US$2 million as of November 2018.

 The channel was briefly suspended on two occasions: once in 2014 and again in late 2015 on presumed violations of YouTube's policy on misleading content.
-Soon after each time, the channel was restored and the suspension lifted.
+Both times, the channel was quickly restored and the suspension was lifted.

 Description and history

 The channel intentionally clickbaits first-time viewers to believe it is a how-to channel, with video titles, thumbnails, descriptions, as well as the channel's general description, claiming its videos to be tutorials on different subjects, with a particular emphasis on cooking.
-The actual content of the videos, instead, shows an unidentified man interacting in point of view destroying, throwing, and lasciviously interacting with food and making a huge mess.
+The actual content of the videos shows an unidentified man interacting in point of view destroying, throwing, and lasciviously interacting with food, often making a huge mess.
 Some videos have employed additional gags, with guest actors and related footage appearing.
 Originally, the videos were genuine tutorials of very simple actions, such as "How to pick up a[sic] umbrella" (the channel's first video) or "How to pour drinks".